vivhubb/wordart/README.md

 [Microsoft Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) - Used to create model mockups.

-[PEP8 Validation](http://ww7.pep8online.com/) - Used to validate Python code.
+[Python syntax Checker PEP8](https://www.pythonchecker.com/) - Used to validate Python code.

 [VSCode](https://code.visualstudio.com/) - Used to create and edit the website.